 Raspberry Canes - We want your raspberry growing efforts to yield the best results possible, which is why the raspberry canes for sale at Chris Bowers are freshly packed and of the very highest calibre.
-The great choice of raspberry canes that we offer means that you can choose from main season and autumn fruiting raspberry canes to suit your individual preferences.
+The great choice of raspberry varietiesthat we offer means that you can choose from main season and autumn fruiting raspberry canes to suit your individual preferences.
+Buying raspberry canes as bare root are sold from Autumn to late Spring.
+Raspberry plants for sale in pots & jumbo-plugs are sometimes available for supply during the Summer enabling planting all year round..

 Raspberry Canes - Always use Ministry Certified Stock where possible